 Your employee’s wages include a bundle of additional items that will increase the team member’s cost.
-Benefits can range from inexpensive perks like free coffee to large investments such as life insurance, medical plans, and disability coverage.
+Benefit packages can range from inexpensive perks like free coffee to large investments such as life insurance, medical plans, and disability coverage.

-According to Boston Business Journal columnist and MIT senior lecturer Joe Hadzima, wages plus benefits for each employee typically totals “1.25 to 1.4 times” what you pay the employee per year.
+According to Boston Business Journal columnist and MIT senior lecturer Joe Hadzima, wages plus benefits for each employee typically totals “1.25 to 1.4 times” the employee’s annual salary.

 Federal law only requires employers with 50 or more full-time team members to provide health insurance.
 However, if you choose to provide at least 50% of the cost of health coverage, you are eligible for a federal tax credit.

 It’s important to note that you will have to provide health insurance under the law if your employee count increases to 50 with your new hire.

 Businesses with 50 or more employees are also required to offer unpaid family and medical leave (FMLA), but other states have their own paid leave laws—some of which require employers to share the cost.
 Check your state labor laws to learn more about what’s required in your area.